AliELSharawy/Matrix-Multiplication-Multi-Threading/README.md

 * **Output to the number of threads created and the time taken on the standout (the console) for all the three methods (three different outputs).**
 * Assume I will not test with matrix size larger than 20 x 20.
 * Your program need to handle any errors and terminate gracefully.
-* You should work on this lab individually.

 ## Synchronization